-OBJECTIVE: The PA will determine whether the contractor promptly discloses and reports Government property in its possession that is excess to contract performance.
+The PA will determine whether the contractor promptly discloses and reports Government property in its possession that is excess to contract performance.

-2057 POPULATION: All excess Government property in the contractor's possession at any time in 2058 the past 12 months.
-Because it would be difficult to identify such property when performing a 2059 PMSA, the population should also include:
+All excess Government property in the contractor's possession at any time in the past 12 months.
+Because it would be difficult to identify such property when performing a PMSA, the population should also include:

-- 2060 • All Government property accountable to contracts that are past their final delivery 2061 2062 date.
-2063 All Government property that has not had any usage transactions in the past 12 • months (or other length of time that may be appropriate for the contract).
-2064 • For material, this would mean no issuance.
-2065 2066 • For special tooling, special test equipment, and equipment, this would mean no known usage.
-2067 • If the contractor does not have any property that is accountable to contracts past 2068 the contracts' final delivery date, or that has not had any usage transactions in the 2069 past 12 months, then the PA will test a population of all Government contract 2070 property accountable to contracts administered by or delegated to DCMA that is 2071 on hand in order to ensure that the contractor is effectively identifying excess 2072 2073 property.
-2074 2075 2076 SOURCE DOCUMENTS: Contractor records of Government property.
-2077 SUPPORT DOCUMENTS: Bills of material, schematics, drawings, etc., letters or contract 2078 modifications from PCOs authorizing property retention. - 2079
+- All Government property accountable to contracts that are past their FDD (to identify the greatest potential number of contracts with completed deliveries or performance). - All Government property that has not had any usage transactions in the past 12 months (or other length of time that may be appropriate for the contract). - o For material, this would mean no issuance. - o For special tooling, special test equipment, and equipment, this would mean no known usage. - If the contractor does not have any property that is accountable to contracts that have been fully performed, or that has not had any usage transactions in the past 12 months, then the PA will test a population of all Government contract property accountable to contracts administered by or delegated to DCMA that is on hand in order to ensure that the contractor is effectively identifying excess property.

+Contractor records of Government property.

+Bills of material, schematics, drawings, etc., letters or contract modifications from PCOs authorizing property retention.